Making a delicious jam is easier than you think! Here are three of our favorite recipes.

 Place the frozen berries, lemon juice and dates in a food processor and process just long enough to create a nice jammy texture.
 By adding dates to your morning toast you are not only getting the delicious sweet, nutty flavor but you are also getting protective antioxidants, and loads of minerals like potassium, magnesium, selenium and calcium.
 You will never want to just open any old jar of jam again!

 2 Tbsp. sweetener like agave, honey or maple syrup

 ½ lemon squeezed

 Mash these ingredients with a masher or place all ingredients in a blender and whir for just 1-2 minutes.
-This is a win, win recipe using a superfood like Chia seeds to help the mixture coagulate you are also getting heart healthy omega 3s, fiber, protein and loads of nutrients.
+This is a win, win recipe using a superfood like chia seeds to help the mixture coagulate and you are also getting heart healthy omega 3s, fiber, protein, and loads of nutrients.
 This jam will get you off on the right foot every morning.

 Jam Slam: option #3

 Stretch your favorite jam from the market by adding more fruit and lemon as well an herb or two.

 10-16 oz bag of frozen fruit

 3 droppers full of astragalus, echinacea or perhaps eleuthero